San Diego horned lizard: Gender

 The difference between males and females is that the female lizards are bigger than the males.
 The males also have bigger horns on the base of their tails and have noticeable pores on the interior of their hind legs.

 Population

 The San Diego horned lizard is no longer present in many sections of Southern California due to urbanization, and other types of habitat loss.

 The population of horned lizards are declining because of habitat loss or degradation, hunting or capturing by humans and an increase of invasive species of Argentine ants.

-The lizard’s population was also impacted by the curio trade from 1890-1910, where it was estimated that 115,000 horned lizards in California were killed stuffed and sold as souvenirs.
+Between 1890 and 1910, the lizard's population was also impacted by collection for the curio trade; an estimated 115,000 California horned lizards were killed, stuffed, and sold as souvenirs.

 Predators

-These lizards are vulnerable to a wide range of predators such as Badgers, Foxes, Coyotes, house pets, Greater Roadrunner, Loggerhead Shrike, American Kestrel, Burrowing Owl, and the Northern Pacific Rattlesnake.
+These lizards are vulnerable to a wide range of predators such as badgers, foxes, coyotes, house pets, greater roadrunners, loggerhead shrikes, American kestrels, burrowing owls, and the northern Pacific rattlesnake.